sinatra/sinatra.github.com/extensions.markdown

 {% endhighlight %}

-`Sinatra.register` adds all public methods in the module(s) given as class methods on `Sinatra::Default`.
+`Sinatra.register` adds all public methods in the module(s) given as class methods on `Sinatra::Application`.
 It also handles exporting public methods to the top-level when classic style apps are executed.

 A classic style application would use this extension as follows: